kevinblighe/EnhancedVolcano/README.md

 ## Draw labels in boxes

-To improve label clarity, we can draw simple boxes around the plots labels.
+To improve label clarity, we can draw simple boxes around the plot’s labels via *boxedLabels*.
 This works much better when drawConnectors is also TRUE.

 ``` r
   EnhancedVolcano(res,